ksmith0813/portfolio/README.md

 Component Examples:

 - Dashboard containing several widgets with different types of data structures

 - Form Registration with multiple steps and validation logic

 - Grid view with filtering, sorting, custom column hiding/reordering.
 Uses data from the randomuser API

 - List view with an editable todo list.
 Uses API data

+- Searchable Tree view that highlights matched values

 - Media search page that hits the open movie database EP and allows the user to drill into the media's details